akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 - an attribute value has been updated, regardless of its attribute group,
 - an attribute value has been updated, regardless of the current locale.

-In the payload, you only receive attribute values that are in the eCommerce, ERP, Marketing, and Media attribute groups and for the English GB, and French locales.
+You only receive attribute values in the eCommerce, ERP, Marketing, and Media attribute groups and English GB and French locales in the payload.

 ::: warning
 That means that you will receive an event if someone updates the German description of the product even if your connection is not allowed to see it.
 Same thing if someone updates an attribute that belongs to another attribute group.